WirelessPresentation/WirelessDisplay/For Hotel/README.md

 * Support Airplay/DLNA/GoogleCast/BJCast
 * Support Video/Audio/Mirror from mobile device to TV in hotel
-* Support Youtube & Tencent Video App in URL mode
+* Support YouTube & Tencent Video App in URL mode
 * Prevent Wireless display  to other rooms
 * Guests do not need to install additional software